 It is important to know how to take safety warnings and precautions in context and weigh them up against the reality of the situation.

-It may seem like a little bit paradoxical sometimes, as one of the most common pieces of advice I give out to the countless emails I get about travel safety is ‘relax, you’ll be fine,’ in an effort to counteract the other extreme end of the scale which most people are exposed to.
+It may seem like a little bit paradoxical sometimes, as one of the most common pieces of advice I give out to the countless emails I get about travel safety is ‘relax, you’ll be fine,’ in an effort to counteract the level of fear mongering which many potential travellers are exposed to.
 Yet at the same time I know there is some risk out there and I am a huge proponent of travel safety and having the right knowledge and skills to keep yourself safe and secure on the road.

-I have a background in martial arts and self defence training, have trained both civilians and professionals in martial arts and personal security and have studied many aspects of crime and safety at an academic level.
+I have a background in martial arts and self defence training, have trained both civilians and professionals in martial arts, hand to hand combat and personal security and have studied many aspects of crime and safety at an academic level.
 I have even written books on the subject.
 So I’m not exactly a stranger to knowing how important the correct knowledge, advice and training is in keeping you safe.
 But at the same time I also know how easy it is for people to blow things out of all proportion.

 Should you be concerned about travel safety?